How to roll back from macOS Mojave to High Sierra

 - Choose Erase.

-- Give the disk a name, choose Mac OS Extended (Journaled) or APFS as the file format.
+- Give the disk a name and choose Mac OS Extended (Journaled) or APFS as the file format.

 - Click Erase.